 Importance of driving test in India:

-The driving test conducted by the RTO allows an individual to avail a driving licence.
+The driving test conducted by the RTO allows an individual to avail a driving license.
 The DL is given to the individual upon successfully passing the test.
 If you wish to clear the driving test, then going to a good driving school and learning to drive is advisable.
 Taking the test has several perks:

 - You learn the ABC (Accelerator Brake Clutch) of cars and get a clear picture of how it works